faoziltomiwa-blip/Challenge-App/README.md

    - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
 3. Install suggested plugins
 4. Create a Pipeline job pointing to the repository's `Jenkinsfile`
-5. Update the `ECR_REPO` environment variable in the Jenkinsfile with your ECR URL
+5. Update the `ECR_REPO` environment variable in the Jenkinsfile with the ECR URL

 ### 4. Verify the Application